amtlib/blappy-bird/README.md

 # blappy-fird

-## flappy bird clone written in pure JS
+## flappy bird clone written in p5.js

 later i will use this code to make mobile version of this game